-Skip Rate helps you to understand the percentage of tickets in an incoming queue (view) that were opened by agents but had no action performed on them.
-Specifically, it measures the total number of tickets opened by an agent (Tickets Touched) compared to the number of tickets opened which had no assignee and no action was taken on the ticket.
-(Unassigned Unattended Tickets).
-This metric is expressed as a percentage.
+This metric will help you to understand the percentage of tickets in an incoming queue (view) that were opened by your agents but had no action performed on them.
+More precisely, it shows the percentage of the total number of tickets touched by an agent (Tickets Touched) against the number of tickets opened which had no assignee and no action was taken on the ticket (Unassigned Unattended Tickets).

 Note: If an agent returns to a ticket they had previously skipped within the same day then Tymeshift will not count it as a skipped ticket.

 Why do we call this metric Skip Rate?

 When agents work in guided mode, the behavior of opening a ticket and taking no action on the ticket is called skipping the ticket.

 Formula: (Unassigned Unattended Tickets) / (Tickets Touched) x 100 = Skip Rate %